greymd/gctunnel/README.md

 Thank you for your appointoment.
 You appointment time is [2020/01/01 17:30].
 ```
-=> GMail message can be displayed.
+=> Check GMail message includes date or time.

-Run this script once a day, you won't miss your important appointoment!
+If this script is running once a day, you won't miss your important appointoments!
 ```bash
 #!/bin/bash
 eventDate=$(gctunnel messages 'from:noreply@example.com subject:Appointment newer_than:1d' \